otrv4/otrv4/otrv4.md

   * DRE-Auth message
   * Data Message

-The following sections will outline what actions to take in each case.
-They all assume that at least one of `ALLOW_V3` or `ALLOW_V4` is set; if not, then OTR is completely disabled, and no special handling of messages should be done at all.
+The following sections will outline which actions to take for each case.
+They all assume that at least `ALLOW_V3` or `ALLOW_V4` is set; if not, then OTR is completely disabled and no special handling of messages should be done.
 Version 1 and 2 messages are out of the scope of this specification.

-For version 3 and 4 messages, someone receiving a message with a recipient instance tag specified that does not equal their own should discard the message and optionally warn the user.
-The exception here is the D-H Commit Message where the recipient instance tag may be 0, indicating that no particular instance is specified.
+For version 3 and 4 messages, if the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.

+The exception here is the D-H Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.

 #### User requests to start an OTR conversation

-Send an OTR Query Message to the correspondent.
+* Send an OTR Query Message to the correspondent.

 #### Receiving plaintext without the whitespace tag

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * Simply display the message to the user.
-  * If `REQUIRE_ENCRYPTION` is set, warn him that the message was received unencrypted.
+  * If `REQUIRE_ENCRYPTION` is set, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:

-  * Display the message to the user, but warn him that the message was received unencrypted.
+  * Display the message to the user.
+  * Warn the user that the message was received unencrypted.

 #### Receiving plaintext with the whitespace tag

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * Remove the whitespace tag and display the message to the user.
-  * If `REQUIRE_ENCRYPTION` is set, warn him that the message was received unencrypted.
+  * If `REQUIRE_ENCRYPTION` is set, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: